Taboola (TBLA)

 A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.

-As you can see below, Taboola’s sales grew at an impressive 10.4% compounded annual growth rate over the last five years.
+As you can see below, Taboola’s 10% annualized revenue growth over the last five years was impressive.
 This shows it had high demand, a useful starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Taboola’s annualized revenue growth of 16.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+Taboola’s annualized revenue growth of 15.2% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Taboola Year-On-Year Revenue Growth

-This quarter, Taboola reported year-on-year revenue growth of 14.7%, and its $496.8 million of revenue exceeded Wall Street’s estimates by 6.3%.
-Company management is currently guiding for a 9.4% year-on-year increase in sales next quarter.
+This quarter, Taboola’s revenue grew by 6.4% year on year to $522.3 million, missing Wall Street’s estimates.
+Company management is currently guiding for a 6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and suggests the market is baking in some success for its newer products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 5.9% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is above the sector average and implies the market is baking in some success for its newer products and services.

 6. Operating Margin